 When Should You Call the Paramedics?

 * If you witness a serious car accident, even if the people are stumbling around and think they are OK.
-They could be experiencing internal bleeding, or a head injury, and not realize it.
-They may also be so dazed that they are not aware of how seriously they have been injured.
+They could be experiencing internal bleeding or a head injury, and not realize it.
+They may also be in shock or so dazed they are not aware of how seriously they have been injured.

 * If you see someone who appears to be suffering extreme pain or physical distress for no obvious reason; for example, if they have severe pain in their stomach or head, you should either take them to the emergency room or call for help.

-* If you have reason to believe that a child has taken adult medication, or even too much of their own medication, you should call the paramedics or call poison control.
+* If you have reason to believe that a child has taken adult medication, or even too much of their own medication, you should call the paramedics or poison control.
 Sometimes children mistake medicine, laundry detergent capsules or cleaning supplies for candy or treats.
-You should also call poison control if you suspect any other situations where someone may have been accidentally poisoned.
+You should also call poison control if you suspect any other situations in which someone may have been accidentally poisoned.

 * You should also call for medical assistance if someone is having great difficulty breathing, has severe chest pain, appears to be suffering from heat stroke or frostbite, is unconscious, or is bleeding heavily.

-* Call paramedics if someone suddenly develops slurred speech, is having trouble seeing, or cannot raise their hands above their head.
+* Call paramedics if someone suddenly develops slurred speech, is having trouble seeing,has an uneven smile and drooping face, or cannot raise their hands above their head.
 These are symptoms of a stroke, and their best chance of recovering is if they get a quick emergency response.
-The first hour is the most important, so don't hesitate to call in these situation.
+The first hour or two after a stroke is the most important, so don't hesitate to call in these situations.
 The quicker they get help, the more likely they are to have a full recovery.

 Knowing when to call for emergency medical assistance could save the life of someone you love, or even a stranger.
 Never be embarrassed to place that call!
 It is far better to be safe than sorry!